-DeMoss and his wife, the former Janet Thompson, are parents of three children
+DeMoss and his wife, the former Janet Thompson, are parents of three children.

 Mackey said the selection of DeMoss "was a well deserved honor.
-He is no neophyte in head coaching and he was a top flight quarterback and tutor unanimous choice of the present Purdue football staff."
+He is no neophyte in head coaching and he was a unanimous choice of the present Purdue football staff."

-DeMoss commented, dream come true to coach at your alma meter."
+DeMoss commented, "It is a dream come true to coach at your alma meter."